bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
-# 3.2.0
+# 3.3.0
-Update for support for PHP 8.1 and PHP 8.2
+Update for support for PHP 8.3.

 ## Changelog
-# 3.2.0
+# 3.3.0
 * Changed: Updated wp-scripts #23
-* Changed: Support PHP 8.1 and PHP 8.2 #27
+* Changed: Rebuild port select list #18
-* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With WordPress 6.6.1 and WordPress Multisite
-* Tested: With Gutenberg 16.9.0
+* Tested: With Gutenberg 19.1.0
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6